Search

 Mauao Landslide

-We acknowledge the significance of Mauao and the impact this tragic event has had on the families who have lost their loved ones, tangata whenua, Mount Maunganui residents and businesses, and the wider community.
+We acknowledge the significance of Mauao and the impact the tragic event on Thursday, 22 January 2026 has had on the families who have lost their loved ones, tangata whenua, Mount Maunganui residents and businesses, and the wider community.

 Answers to questions about how council and our partners are working towards reopening Mauao